chiarabarbieri/SNPs_HumanOrigins_Recipes/README.md

 _____________________________________________
 ## DISCLAIMER and biography notes:
 I am not a bioinformatician, I am a molecular anthropologist.
 I recently started to explore and learn these methods when R alone proved to be not sufficient anymore for my genetic analysis.
-These commands were put together with the help of colleagues and friends and can be used by colleagues who are new to this SNP platform and who want to find inspiration for data visualization in R. I am looking forward to improve this material with suggestions and corrections.
+These commands were put together with the help of colleagues and friends and can be used by anyone new to this SNP platform and anyone who wants to find inspiration for simple data visualization in R. I am looking forward to improve this material with suggestions and corrections.

 Contact me with [email](mailto:barbieri.chiara@gmail.com)